3D Printing Techniques for Complex Object Shapes

 Additively manufacturing magnetically enabled parts with customizable magnetic profiles that are not limited by the shape and composition of the part.
 The system uses magnetically permeable material that can be selectively concentrated in regions to create a bi-material part with unique magnetic properties.
 The additive manufacturing process allows freedom in design and geometry to create magnetically enabled parts like solenoids, rotors, and stators with unusual shapes and performance.

-3. 3D Printing Complex Silicone Elastomer Articles using Water-Based Supports
+3. 3D Printing Method for Silicone Elastomer Articles Using Recyclable Water-Based Nano Clay Supports

 Elkem Silicones France SAS, 2023